magicmq/pyspigot-documentation/docs/pyspigot/pyspigot.md

 2. The `configs` folder is where script config files and other data files (json, etc.) are stored, by default.
 The `configs` folder may contain subfolders for more optimal organization of a script's config and other data files.
 3. The `java-libs` folder is where external Java libraries should be placed.
 All JAR files in this folder are automatically loaded when the plugin loads.
 4. The `logs` folder is where script log files are stored.
 A script's log file will have the same name as the script (except it will end in `.log` instead of `.py`).
+5. The `project` folder is where multi-file script projects should be placed.
+Each folder in this folder corresponds to a different project.
+6. Each project should have a main module.
+The name of the main module is configurable in the `project.yml` file for the project.
+If not defined in the `project.yml`, or the `project.yml` doesn't exist, then the default value (`main.py`) is used.
+7. The `project.yml` file is how script options and the project's main module are configured.
-5. The `python-libs` folder is where external Python modules should be placed.
+8. The `python-libs` folder is where external Python modules should be placed.
 Any external Python modules (that end in `.py`) will be automatically accessible (able to be imported) from scripts.
-6. The `scripts` folder is where all PySpigot scripts live.
+9. The `scripts` folder is where all single-file PySpigot scripts live.
 The `scripts` folder may contain subfolders for more optimal organization of scripts.
-7. This is the main `config.yml` file for PySpigot.
+10. This is the main `config.yml` file for PySpigot.
 For more detailed information on the config, see the [configuration page](pluginconfiguration.md) on the documentation.
-8. This is the `script_options.yml` file.
+11. This is the `script_options.yml` file.
 This is where script options for all scripts should be placed.
 For more detailed information on script options, see the [script options page](../scripts/scriptoptions.md) on the documentation.

 ## Metrics